Business Law

 LLB Business Law Code M140 Attend an Open Day Attend an Open Day

-Apply NowThis LLB Business Law degree at Aberystwyth University is designed to equip you with the formal knowledge required for a successful law career in the twenty-first century whilst also enabling you to gain specialist knowledge in the area of Business Law.
+The rule of law is fundamental to a fair and civil society, and the study of Law can give you the power to make a difference.
+Taught in the oldest and most established Law Department in Wales, the LLB Business Law degree at Aberystwyth University is designed to equip you with the formal knowledge required for a successful law career in the twenty-first century while also enabling you to gain specialist knowledge in the area of Business Law.

 A basic understanding of law is essential to the successful running of any business.
-Whether you intend to run your own, or whether you intend to advise the commercial sector, the Business Law degree is an opportunity to gain a deep understanding of business related legal subjects.
-On this degree, you will focus your studies more specifically on commercial law, company law, and corporate liability.
+Whether you intend to run your own or advise the commercial sector, the Business Law degree is an opportunity to gain a deep understanding of business-related legal subjects.
+Whether you want to work as a legal professional or want to explore other options, this degree is the first step on your journey to a rewarding career.

 Course Overview